Enjoy sex like you used to

 However, while the term was originally intended to describe a cis woman penetrating a cis man, it has become much more inclusive and accessible to all genders and orientations.
 The main distinction between pegging and other forms of anal sex is that it involves anal penetration via a strap-on dildo.

-She introduced Eric to BDSM practices—including restraints to role-play—and when he brought up his desire to have anal sex with her, she said that if he was going to go in there on her, “she wanted to go in there first” on him.
+She introduced Eric to BDSM practices — including restraints to role-play — and when he brought up his desire to have anal sex with her, she said that if he was going to penetrate her, she wanted to do the same to him.

 How to Prep for a Pegging Experience